Who Is This Credit Card Best For?

 - Sports, music, and event ticket presales through Citi Entertainment

 Citibank ranks No. 6 for customer satisfaction among 11 major card-issuing banks, according to J.D.
-Power’s 2019 U.S. Credit Card Satisfaction Study.
-It scored 799 points out of 1,000, falling below the industry average of 806.
+Power’s 2020 U.S. Credit Card Satisfaction Study.

 That said, one nice customer benefit is that Citi provides a free FICO credit score, which you can access online and in the app.